Noom Review: Is Noom Really A Non-Diet?

 The traffic light approach

-Noom categorizes foods into Green, Yellow, and Red categories, based on their caloric density.
-This is unfortunate, since it means that some nourishing foods such as nuts and nut butters land in the Red group beside cake because they’re higher in calories for their serving sizes.
-Avocado is in the yellow group.
+I was upset to see that Noom still categorizes foods into Green, Yellow, and Orange (previously red) categories based on their caloric density.
+This means that some healthy foods such as avocado, nuts, and nut butters land in the orange group beside cake.

-In fact, one of my followers recently messaged me to say that people in her Facebook Noom group try to avoid the ‘red’ foods altogether, because they’re ‘bad.’
+One of these people recently messaged me to say that some members of her Noom group on Facebook try to avoid the โorangeโ foods altogether, because theyโre โbad.โ

 Red flag.
 Stoplight lists, ‘eat-do not eat’ lists, ‘good food-bad food’ lists, those are all diet behaviour.